Nuuk Greenland Travel Guide

 Consider vacuum-seal luggage for bulky winter clothing to save space in your luggage.
 Pack clothes that can be mixed and matched to create various outfits, maximizing luggage efficiency.

-Greenlandic customs prioritize practicality and warmth in attire, aligning with the layering approach.
+Greenlandic customs prioritize practicality and coziness in attire, matching the layering approach.
 There are no specific dress code for cultural sitess for tourists.